plb500/AutoBloomer-SensorModule/README.md

 - GRPN<< sensor group index>><< sensor group name >> - Sets the name of the sensor group at the supplied index (this is used for the MQTT topic path)
 - GRPL<<sensor group index>><< sensor group location >> - Sets the location of the sensor group at the supplied index (this is used for the MQTT topic path)

+#### Example commands
+- `SSIDMyNetwork` -> Sets the sensor module to connect to the wireless network with the SSID "MyNetwork"
+- `PASSthe_key` -> Sets the sensor module to connect to the wireless network using the PSK "the_key"
+- `NAMESensorModule` -> Sets the Pico's host/MQTT client name to be "SensorModule"
+- `BRKRthebroker.local` -> Tells the sensor module to connect and publish to the MQTT broker with host name "thebroker.local"
+- `BRKR192.168.1.50` -> Tells the sensor module to connect and publish to the MQTT broker at address "192.168.1.50"
+- `GRPN0Group1Sensor` -> Sets the name of the sensor group at index 0 to "Group1Sensor"
+- `GRPL0LeftChamber` -> Sets the location of the sensor group at index 0 to "LeftChamber"

 Once these have been set the pod will attempt to connect to the configured broker via the supplied wireless network and begin publishing sensor data to the topic:

 ```